Temmie-Flakes/Simple_Text_Summarizer/README.md

     - (if there is a text file inserted it will disregard anything in the text box.)
 - scroll to the bottom and hit generate.

+all the files get stored locally and can be used offline once ran atleast one time.

 yes i know code is jank. ill polish it later